pozitronik/sinner/README.md

 ## Configuration file

 You can store commonly used options in the configuration file, to make them apply on every run by default.
-Just create `sinner.ini` file in the application directory and add desired parameters inside the `[sinner]` section as key-value pairs.
+Just edit `sinner.ini` file in the application directory and add desired parameters inside the `[sinner]` section as key-value pairs.

 Example:
 ```ini